cpouchon/ORTHOSKIM/README.md

 `>` **output files**

 Captured sequences are generated in multi-FASTA files within the `/Working_directory/Extraction/` subdirectory and ordered by the targets used (*e.g.* `/Working_directory/Extraction/chloroplast_CDS/` subdirectory).
 One FASTA file is produced per targeted sequence (*e.g.* ycf1.fa).
-For CDS targets using amino-acid reference sequences, a control is performed by checking that the longest open reading frame (ORF) from the extracted exons of each targeted sequences covers at least a minimal fraction of the capture sequence set by users (*e.g.* ORFCOV=0.8).
+For CDS targets using amino-acid reference sequences, a control is performed by checking that the longest open reading frame (ORF) from the extracted exons of each targeted sequence covers at least a minimal fraction of the capture sequence set by users (*e.g.* ORFCOV=0.8).
 This step allows taking into account for variations or errors in gene predictions like alternative start codon in protein sequence of the reference.
 If such condition is not filled (*e.g.* due to pseudogenes or prediction errors), the sequence is tagged as a gene-like sequence (*e.g.* ycf1-like), and stored apart (*e.g.* ycf1-like.fa file).

 Here is an example of the produced sequences: